-- 1. If school teams are not represented on the district professional development team, describe briefly how the district plan will ensure that the needs of schools in the district are met. - Representatives from the district-wide Professional Development Planning Committee (PDPC) are involved in the ongoing planning, delivery and evaluation of staff development throughout the school year.
-This committee includes teacher, staff and administrative representation from the school buildings in the district.
+1. If school teams are not represented on the district professional development team, describe briefly how the district plan will ensure that the needs of schools in the district are met.

+Representatives from the district-wide Professional Development Planning Committee (PDPC) are involved in the ongoing planning, delivery and evaluation of staff development throughout the school year.
+This committee includes teacher, staff and administrative representation from all of the school buildings in the district.
 Those building level representatives act as liaisons to the building-based planning teams and faculty members in each building.
+For the first time, all 8 of our schools have written a School Comprehensive Education Plan (SCEP) using the New York State Education Department's template.
+Our professional development plan responds to the SCEPs, recognizing and targeting both district-wide and building-based initiatives.

-Our professional development plan recognizes and targets both district-wide and building-based initiatives. - 2.
-On average, please identify the number of hours a teacher will be involved with professional development on an annual basis.
-This may include the planning, delivery, application and/or evaluation of professional development activities. - Mandatory staff development occurs on district superintendent's conference days and professional development days throughout the year.
-For the 2019-2020 school year, the district has maintained an intense commitment to professional development with extensive embedded staff development designed to improve administrator, faculty and staff knowledge and skills related to the New York State P-12 Common Core Learning Standards and ensuring that Troy's students are graduating college and career ready.
-The district hosts four conference days annually, totaling twenty-four hours (see last year's attached agendas).
+2. On average, please identify the number of hours a teacher will be involved with professional development on an annual basis.
+This may include the planning, delivery, application and/or evaluation of professional development activities.

+Mandatory staff development occurs on district superintendent's conference days and professional development days throughout the year.
+For the 2021-2022 school year, the district has maintained an intense commitment to professional development with extensive embedded staff development designed to improve administrator, faculty and staff knowledge and skills related to the Next Generation Learning Standards and ensuring that Troy's students are graduating college and career ready.
+The district hosts four conference days annually, totaling twenty-four hours.
 Faculty and staff members are also invited to participate in book studies offered in-house and attend ten monthly professional forums organized through the district-wide mentoring program, totaling an additional ten hours each.
 Finally, the district offers eight early release days at the elementary and secondary levels, and weekly team time at the middle level which affords teachers the opportunity to participate in professional development as part of extended grade level/department meeting time (this totals minimally to sixteen hours).
 As a result, faculty and staff members have a minimum of sixty hours of professional development available to them annually within the district.
 These opportunities would enable all leaders, teachers and teaching assistants to meet or exceed the required number of hours of professional development over a five-year period.
-Beyond the above stated opportunities, the district also supports curriculum writing leader, teacher and staff attendance at workshops and conferences hosted by outside organizations.
-Support for these opportunities may include release time, substitute compensation, in-service credit, registration fees or stipends for curriculum writing in the summers of 2019, 2020 and 2021 in the areas identified in the district-wide curriculum management system.
+Beyond the above stated opportunities, the district also supports curriculum writing and leader, teacher and staff attendance at workshops and conferences hosted by outside organizations.
+Support for these opportunities may include release time, substitute compensation, in-service credit, registration fees or stipends for curriculum writing in the summers of 2022, 2023 and 2024 in the areas identified in the district-wide curriculum management system (Summer of 2022 = ELA, Library, Foreign Language, Summer of 2023 = Social Studies, Art and Music and Summer of 2024 = Science, Physical Education and Health).